CompRhys/aviary/README.md

 python examples/inputs/poscar_to_df.py
 ```

-This script will load and parse a subset of raw POSCAR files from the TAATA dataset and produce the `datasets/examples/examples.csv` file used for the next example.
+This script will load and parse a subset of raw POSCAR files from the TAATA dataset and produce the `datasets/examples/examples.csv` and `datasets/examples/examples.json` files used for the next example.
+For the coordinate-free `roost` and `wren` models where the inputs are easily expressed as strings we use csv inputs.
+For the structure-based `cgcnn` model we first construct `pymatgen` structures from the raw POSCAR files then determine their dictionary serialisations before saving in a json format.
-The raw files have been selected to ensure that the subset contains all the correct endpoints for the 5 elemental species in the `Hf-N-Ti-Zr-Zn` chemical system.
+The raw POSCAR files have been selected to ensure that the subset contains all the correct endpoints for the 5 elemental species in the `Hf-N-Ti-Zr-Zn` chemical system.
-All the models used share can be run on the input file produced by this example code.
 To test each of the three models provided please run:

 ```sh
 python examples/roost-example.py --train --evaluate --data-path examples/inputs/examples.csv --targets E_f --tasks regression --losses L1 --robust --epoch 10